rustadadam/PF-GAP/notes.md

     b.
 It does use the train data as the test data -> This doesn't effect the proximities though, right?
 2. Created the labels.
 NOTE: there are a few that have missing values...
 I wonder if the file I have has been corrupted
 3. Retrieved the proximities with the data across all five models
+    a.
+To Note: PF-GAP is significantly slower to the point its really bad.
+    b.
+Implemented the Static feature application